felicialuo/neuralangelo/README.md

 - Use high resolution, fixed aperture/focal length, fixed exposure
 - Best camera movement is to aim inward at an object of interest and move around, try to capture all faces of the object, and make sure images overlap a lot
 - Move slowly, avoid motion blur, delete blurry images if needed
-- Authors suggest 50-150 final images
+- Instant-NGP suggests 50-150 final images

-Note: the reconstruction will only look decent on or near the angle you captured.

 ## Results
 ### lego